-In the years ended December 31, 2021, 2020 and 2019, the Company recorded \$1.3 million, \$1.2 million and \$1.9 million, respectively, in licensing fees related to intellectual property licenses as research and development expenses.
-These amounts mainly related to the upfront payment and milestone payments received by the Company under the Gilead Agreement.
+In the years ended December 31, 2022, 2021 and 2020, the Company recorded \$1.0 million, \$1.3 million and \$1.2 million, respectively, in licensing fees related to intellectual property licenses as research and development expenses.
+The amounts for the years ended December 31, 2021 and 2020 mainly related to the upfront payment and milestone payments received by the Company under the Gilead Collaboration Agreement.
+The amount for the year ended December 31, 2022 mainly related to the upfront payment and milestone payments received by the Company under the Gilead Collaboration Agreement and the Roche Collaboration Agreement.
 The amounts recognized as expenses have been agreed to by the licensors but calculation of sublicensing fees on future payments may be subject to interpretation and may change until agreed to by the receiving party.